Beat the Midsummer Record

 7. Every crew must give their contact details & emergency contacts to the organizer.

 8. Each participant must sign a disclaimer, that they take part at their own risk.

 9. Every boat must have appropriate third-party insurance.

 10. Every crew must attend the briefing the evening before the race.

 11. The regatta flag and the GPS tracker must be displayed on every boat.

 12. For the 2018 edition of the race, there will be no entry fee.

 13. All mooring fees must be payed by the respective skipper.

-14. For the 2018 edition of the race, there will be no handicap system like ORC or yardstick.
-(The specifics of each boat are described, so sailors are able to draw their own evaluation of the respective results.)
+14. There is no handicap system like ORC or yardstick.
+The specifics of each boat are described, so sailors are able to draw their own evaluation of the respective results.